Inventec: Inventec BESTA

 BESTA is an independent subsidiary company of the Inventec Group first launched in Taipei in 1989 to produce compact English/Chinese electronic dictionaries.
 BESTA has expanded its product line to PDAs, tablet computers and translators in multiple languages (including Korean and Japanese).

 BESTA currently produces over 30 models on the market in Taiwan, China, Thailand, Malaysia, Indonesia, and Singapore.
 The Thai distributor CyberDict offers customized products with additional Thai dictionaries.

 BESTA also manufactures a line of language products designed specifically for the North American market, where it has become the leading provider of English/Chinese and English/Korean electronic dictionaries.
 In the US, BESTA products are sold under the BESTA (Chinese) or OPTIMEC (South Korean) labels and are exclusively distributed and serviced by Moy Sam Corporation (New York) and Maxmile Corporation (Los Angeles).
 In Canada, BESTA products are found in Toronto and Markham.

 Several BESTA models come with slots for inserting SD/MMC data cards containing additional specialized dictionaries (such as medical or business).
 It has been ranked in 1st place for "Taiwan's Ideal Electronic Dictionary Brand" for twelve consecutive years.
 Inventec Besta became a listed company in Taiwan Stock Exchange in 2007.

-Key Development of Inventec Besta Co:
+History

+1989

-Year 1989—Inventec Besta Co., Ltd was founded.
+Inventec Besta Co., Ltd was founded.